signetlabdei/sem/gsoc.md

 Issues](https://github.com/DvdMgr/sem/issues) and tagged with the enhancement label.
 I plan to keep working on these items in my spare time.

+Finally, I want to note that, since the developed code has already become part of my workflow when using ns-3, I plan to keep developing the library as main contributor as long as I will work with ns-3 (at least a couple more years, until completion of my PhD, and maybe beyond that point).

 ### Things I've learned ###

 Technologies and workflows I got to learn more about during the GSoC period